-David is the author of a number of published articles and sermons and his work regularly appears on internet preaching sites such as Sermonwriter.com, Lectionary.org, SermonSuite, eSermons.com, etc. He is also the author of six books, A Colorblind Church, the story of the intriguing events that unfolded in the lives of two small congregations – one black, one white – in Liberty Hill following the reunion of the northern and southern streams of the Presbyterian Church in 1983.
-God of Justice: a look at the Ten Commandments in the 21st Century grew out of a sermon series preached in Warren.
+David is the author of a number of published articles and sermons and his work regularly appears on internet preaching sites such as Sermonwriter.com, Lectionary.org, SermonSuite, eSermons.com, etc. He is also the author of seven books, the most recent of which is The 2,000 Year Old Preacher: 21st Century Sermons on 1st Century Texts, a series of messages based on the gospel lessons to begin Year B of the Revised Common Lectionary.
+Others include A Colorblind Church, the story of the intriguing events that unfolded in the lives of two small congregations – one black, one white – in Liberty Hill following the reunion of the northern and southern streams of the Presbyterian Church in 1983.
+God of Justice: a look at the Ten Commandments in the 21st Century grew out of a sermon series preached in First Presbyterian Church, Warren, PA.
 As We Believe, So We Behave: The Apostles’ Creed and the Christian Life is another book that was inspired by a sermon series there.
 Lectionary Tales for the Pulpit is a three-volume preaching resource that is primarily for those who preach from week to week.
 All the books are published by CSS Publishing of Lima, OH and are available on the Leininger’s website.

 On Hilton Head Island, David has experienced an unexpected demand for his pastoral services as an officiant for many destination weddings and has enjoyed getting to meet folks from all over the country as a result.
-He is President of the Sea Pines Men’s Club and participates in the weekly breakfast gatherings, a monthly history book club plus various other events and activities through the year.
-His church involvement is with the St. Andrew by the Sea United Methodist Church where he was the regular soloist and liturgist prior to going to seminary and where a good friend and seminary classmate serves as pastor.
-He teaches the occasional special series and from time to time fills the pulpit.
-The photograph at right shows him in his uniform as public address announcer on the 1st tee as Starter at Harbourtown Golf Links for the annual PGA Tour stop each spring, the RBC Heritage.
+He is President of the Sea Pines Men’s Club, a social organization which offers various events and activities through the year.
+His church involvement is with the First Presbyterian Church on Hilton Head Island.
+The photograph at right shows him in his uniform as public address announcer at the Harbourtown Golf Links for the annual PGA Tour stop each spring, the RBC Heritage.